NehalSinghal/AntarikPadyatra/apy.md

 30. Majgaon
 31. Sanskrit School Joshimath, some place in Dehradun too he is making.
 32. He is good speaker.
 33. Devsaali ji.
 Could be friend of Atul ji.
 He had school.
 Perhaps retired.
-His in-laws in Shri Jaipal Singh Chauhan ji village.
+His in-laws in padyatri's village.
 34. Ujjain priest.

 * Inputs by Us